 You must make sure that products of animal origin (POAO) your business imports enter the UK via a Border Control Post (BCP), formerly know as a Border Inspection Post (BIP), operated by the Port Health Authority.

-EU Directive 97/78/EC requires that the person responsible for any consignment that contains POAO present the consignment to the BIP with part 1 of the Common Veterinary Entry Document (CVED) completed.
+EU Directive 97/78/EC requires that the person responsible for any consignment that contains POAO present the consignment to the BCP with part 1 of the Common Veterinary Entry Document (CVED) completed.
 This is usually done electronically via the Trade Control and Expert System (TRACES).
 Read more about using TRACES to trade in animals and animal products.